thibaut-neoledge/azure-docs.fr-fr/articles/hdinsight/hdinsight-hadoop-customize-cluster-linux.md

         $containerName = $clusterName
         $location = "<MicrosoftDataCenter>"                # Location of the HDInsight cluster.
 It must be in the same data center as the storage account.
         $clusterNodes = <ClusterSizeInNumbers>            # The number of nodes in the HDInsight cluster.
-        $resourceGroupName = "<ResourceGroupName>"      # The resource group that the HDInsight cluster will be created in
+        $resourceGroupName = "<ResourceGroupName>"      # The resource group that the HDInsight cluster is created in

 2. Spécifiez les valeurs de configuration telles que les nœuds du cluster et le stockage par défaut à utiliser.